ALDRIDGE 10k, 8 June 2025.

 Details of all our current sessions can be found by members using our club app.
 This is where club members will find details of Tuesday club night schedules and upcoming races - don't forget to make sure that any races you have entered are logged on the app so that others can see what is available.

 As well as regular steady runs we offer two additional training options, which focus more on interval-based training.
-The Improvement Group, led by Lucy Baker, Tim Farmer, Tom Glibbery and Anne Kelsall, originally focussed on improving 5k times and is suitable for all runners who want to improve, especially those who have never done any focussed training before.
+The Improvement Group, led by Tim Farmer, Tom Glibbery and Anne Kelsall was originally set up to help people improve their 5k times and is suitable for all runners who want to improve, especially those who have never done any focussed training before.
 The Race Training Group sessions, led mainly by Daniel Day, tend to be rather longer and more suited to more experienced runners, although all are welcome.
-To gain the full benefit of these groups it is advisable to have a running watch and to know how to programme workouts, but there are plenty of members who will help you with this if needed.
+To gain the full benefit of these groups it is advisable (but not necessary) to have a running watch and to know how to programme workouts, but there are plenty of members who will help you with this if needed.
 If you want to know more just speak to one of the leaders identified above.
 Both groups are open to all club members who want to improve their running, regardless of current performance - one benefit of running intervals around a short(ish) loop is that the whole group stays together regardless of speed.

 Thursday 4-mile social runs are also available, starting at 6.30pm from the gate and a faster group usually goes out from the Whitehouse pub corner - see Michael Morley.